Stitch Fix: Service

 Stitch Fix is a personal styling service that sends individually picked clothing and accessories items for a one-time styling fee.
 Customers fill out a survey online about their style preferences.
-A stylist at the company picks five items to send to the customer.
 Stylists pick items based on a customer's survey answers and any access the customer gives them to their social media outlets.
+A stylist at the company then picks five items to send to the customer.
 The customer schedules a date to receive their items, which is referred to as a "Fix".
 Once the shipment is received, the customer has three days to choose to keep the items or return some or all of them.
 If the customer keeps at least one item, the initial styling fee is credited towards the cost of the item.
 In addition to the styling fee being credited, if the customer decides to keep all five items, the customer receives 25% off the total cost of the items.
 Customers choose the shipping frequency, such as every two weeks, once a month, or every two months.
 The company also supports integration with Pinterest boards, allowing customers to add photos of fashion looks that they like.
 These boards may be viewed by a Stitch Fix stylist.

 The company uses data science and has combined personal stylists and machine learning (AI) for personalized recommendation.